ronreiter/interactive-tutorials/tutorials/learncs.org/en/Basic Classes.md

       }
     }

 Now, the class doesn't do anything, so why use it?
-Next, we will give the class some properties like this:
+Next, we will give the class a field like this:

     using System;
     class myClass{